Community Associations

 Women in Physics (Penn Radiation Oncology)

-The Women in Physics group consists of resident, staff and faculty Medical Physicists of our department who work to promote diversity in medical physics.
-We are committed to the goals of advocacy for equity among physicists, increased diversity among speakers of the lecture series in medical physics, fostering of an awareness for how women have contributed to the field of medical physics, and participation in outreach activities in the local community.
+The Women in Physics group consists of resident, staff and faculty Medical Physicists of our department.
+We are committed to the goals of advocacy for physicists, fostering of an awareness for how women have contributed to the field of medical physics, and participation in outreach activities in the local community.
 For more information, please contact Jacyln Marcel (jaclyn.marcel@pennmedicine.upenn.edu)

-The Diversity Committee of the Biomedical Postdoctoral Council at PCAM advocates for postdoctoral fellows and graduate students from diverse backgrounds to help them achieve their goals.
-This committee provides a social network by sharing information on conferences, workshops, seminars, grants/fellowships, travel awards, and volunteer opportunities uniquely related to issues of diversity.
+The PPA at PCAM advocates for postdoctoral fellows and graduate students to help them achieve their goals.
+This committee provides a social network by sharing information on conferences, workshops, seminars, grants/fellowships, travel awards, and volunteer opportunities.
 They develop and support “Mentoring Circles,” an informal support group that offers opportunities for undergraduates, graduate students, postdocs, and faculty to network and learn from one another.

 Societies and Additional Organizations

-Below, we provide further information on groups that support individuals from diverse backgrounds who are working or training in STEM fields such as radiation oncology, or in academia more broadly.
-This list is not intended to be all inclusive, but provides information about some organizations that are familiar to us.
+Below, we provide further information on groups that support work or training in STEM fields such as radiation oncology, or in academia more broadly.
+This list is not intended to be all inclusive but provides information about some organizations that are familiar to us.
 Penn Radiation Oncology faculty and trainees are involved with many of these organizations, including roles in leadership positions in some societies.

 Association of American Medical Colleges

 Association of American Medical Colleges (AAMC) is a not-for-profit association dedicated to transforming health through medical education, health care, medical research and community collaborations.
-The AAMCs initiatives in diversity and inclusion strive to cultivate a diverse and culturally prepared workforce, advance inclusion excellence, imbue equity-mindedness, and enhance engagement with local communities.
+The AAMC strives to cultivate a culturally prepared workforce, advance excellence, and enhance engagement with local communities.

 American Society of Clinical Oncology

-American Society of Clinical Oncology (ASCO) is a society of oncology professionals with the mission to conquer cancer through research, education and promotion of the highest quality and equitable patient care.
-It supports a diversity mentoring program to encourage U.S. based medical students and residents who are underrepresented in medicine(URM) to pursue rewarding careers in oncology.
+American Society of Clinical Oncology (ASCO) is a society of oncology professionals with the mission to conquer cancer through research, education and promotion of highest quality patient care.

 American Society for Radiation Oncology